jmbmartins/Human-Recognition-in-Surveillance-Settings/README.md

 Example:

-001_E_1 #First good quality video of volunteer “001”
+001_E_1 #First good quality frames of volunteer “001”

-002_U_2.mp4 # Second poor quality video of volunteer “002”
+002_U_2 #Second poor quality frames of volunteer “002”

 Inside each subfolder of the user: is a conjunt of frames (.jpg images) corresponding to the user, the quality and the respective session.

-All frames are with same size, and with face segmentation
+All frames are with same size, and with face segmentation.